 5 helpful cruise packing tips to remember.

-- Keep a carry on with you when you arrive at the cruise terminal.
-All other luggage can be checked with the porters, but make sure you have a carry on with everything you will need access to until dinner time.
+- Keep a carry-on with you when you arrive at the cruise terminal.
+All other luggage and suitcases will be tagged with luggage tags from the cruise line and checked with the porters, but make sure you have a carry-on bag with everything you will need access to until dinner time.
 Most luggage isn’t delivered to your stateroom until the early evening.
 We suggest having the following items with you in your carry on –

 - passport / ID